 If your flight is delayed or cancelled, frequent flyer points are probably the last thing on your mind.
 But if you’re re-booked on a different flight to the one you originally booked, there’s some good news.
-You can still claim the Qantas points and status credits for the flights you originally booked.
+You can still claim an Original Routing Credit for the Qantas points and status credits you would have earned for the flights originally booked.

 Passengers that are involuntarily re-routed can apply for what’s called an “Original Routing Credit”.
 This would be applicable if you end up flying a different routing – or airline – to the one originally booked.